 Read about the pricing.

-No reservations are taken here (except for group sites).
-It's first come, first served.
+While opening day has been delayed due to storm damage clean-up, check the Facebook page before you arrive.
+No reservations are taken here (except for group sites), though the website promises online reservations are coming soon (fingers crossed!).
+Until then, it's first come, first served.
 But if you can nab a space, you're in for a treat.
 The campground is located on Palomar Mountain, which overlooks the nearly 10,000 acre La Jolla Band of Luiseno Indians reservation.
-Much of the surrounding land is untouched and is graced with sage, wild flowers and oak trees - the latter once a major food source of this tribe.
+Much of the surrounding land is untouched and is graced with sage, wildflowers and oak trees - the latter once a major food source of this tribe.
 Enjoy hiking and river tubing during your stay.
 Showers are available from 8am-6pm.
-(Note: the campground opening dates are announced each year on its Facebook page.)

 Reservations: 310.510.TENT (8368)